smwarsh/100-days-of-code/log.md

 2. [YouTube: MySQL 33 - Datetime, Date, Time Data Types](https://youtu.be/vB_eHscoSbI)
 3. [MySQL Reference Manual: 11.3 Date and Time Types](https://dev.mysql.com/doc/refman/5.6/en/date-and-time-types.html)

+### Day 74: October 29, 2018

+**Today's Progress**: I finished adding the tables and started adding rows.

+**Time Spent Coding**: 1h 3m

+**Thoughts**: I was excited to actually use some tutorial knowledge IRL!
+Of course, I had to look it up again... tutorials are basically useless in that way.
+That's why you've gotta apply it!
+Side note: I feel like I'm procrastinating doing something actually difficult.
+Hmm.

+**Link to work**: Nothing, it's all in the database for my website and I don't know how to show that here.

-**Tomorrow**: Add the rest of the tables to the database.
-Then figure out what to do next!
+**Tomorrow**: Add the rest of the rows to the tables.
+Then stop messing around and figure out how to connect this to the webpage.

 **Ideas**: Change website to use a WordPress CMS.
 Implement Web Mentions once I get my website on a WordPress CMS.
 Put website files onto GitHub repository and work in the files on GitHub Desktop?
 Look up how to do this!
 Learn about service workers, and implement them.
 Do a 3-5 hour personal code-a-thon once in every 30 days (Eric's idea).
 Sign into the Women Who Code Slack workspace.
 Do the Terminal tutorial that Jared sent me.
 Implement DRY for isolateGroupByRange functionality, somehow... _Note: I am eligible for another day off between Oct 25 and Nov 9._ Make a navigation bar on my website.
 Move things in Thrift to the webpage, out from the console.
 Revisit this portion of the Practical JavaScript course.
 Learn CSS Grid.